13 battleground states to watch in the 2020 election

 Florida

-For both Mr. Trump and Biden, winning Florida's 29 electoral votes could signal a path to the White House.
-Biden narrowly leads Trump 51% to 48%, with a 5.9 point margin of error.
+Just after 1 a.m. on Wednesday, CBS News projected Mr. Trump had won Florida.
+With its 29 electoral college votes — and Mr. Trump's adopted home state since he changed his residence to Mar-a-Lago — Florida was a coveted prize.

-Almost 2.5 million people have already cast their votes — nearly surpassing the number of votes cast for the entire 2016 election.
+Almost 2.5 million people voted early as of Sunday, nearly surpassing the total number of votes cast in the state in the entire 2016 election.

-The president appears determined to recapture Florida Democrats who voted for him four years ago.
-He has been to Florida to campaign more than a dozen times this year, compared to Biden who has been three times.
+The president has been to Florida to campaign more than a dozen times this year, compared to Biden who has been three times.

 Mr. Trump won the perennial swing state in 2016 by just under 113,000 votes.